The Log Driver's Waltz: Song information

 But I do like to waltz with a log driver."

 Many artists have recorded renditions of the song, which is an enduring classic of Canadian music.
 The most famous version, by Kate & Anna McGarrigle and the Mountain City Four, was the soundtrack for a 1979 animated short film by the National Film Board.
 Captain Tractor's version of the song was also a popular alternative rock hit in the late 1990s.
 The Hidden Cameras, an indie pop band from Canada, recorded a version of the song on their 2016 release, Home On Native Land.

 Film information

 Log Driver's Waltz, the 1979 animated adaptation, was directed by John Weldon.

 The animation is set to the recording of the song by Kate & Anna McGarrigle with, and as part of, The Mountain City Four.
 The film is one of the most-requested in the entire collection of the National Film Board of Canada.
 The NFB also produced a French version of the film, "La valse du maître draveur", with lyrics translated by Philippe Tatartcheff, the McGarrigle sisters' longtime collaborator.

+The animation aired on Cartoon Network in the United States as part of the O Canada anthology series.